-- Fimepinostat, a small molecule that potently inhibits the activity of histone deacetylase, or HDAC, and phosphotidylinositol 3 kinase, or PI3 kinase enzymes, which has been granted Orphan Drug Designation and Fast Track Designation for the treatment of MYC-altered diffuse large B-cell lymphoma, or DLBCL, by the FDA in April 2015 and May 2018, respectively.
+- Fimepinostat, a small molecule that potently inhibits the activity of histone deacetylase, or HDAC, and phosphotidyl-inositol 3 kinase, or PI3 kinase enzymes, which has been granted Orphan Drug Designation and Fast Track Designation for the treatment of diffuse large B-cell lymphoma, or DLBCL, and Orphan Drug Designation for nuclear protein in testis (NUT) midline carcinoma by the FDA.
 In 2019, we began enrollment in a Phase 1 combination study with venetoclax in DLBCL patients, including patients with translocations in both MYC and the BCL2 gene, also referred to as double-hit lymphoma, or high-grade B-cell lymphoma, or HGBL.
 We reported preliminary clinical data from this combination study in December 2019.
-In March 2020, we announced that although we observed no significant drugdrug interaction in our Phase 1 study of fimepinostat in combination with venetoclax, we did not see an efficacy signal that would warrant continuation of the study.
+In March 2020, we announced that although we observed no significant drug-drug interaction in our Phase 1 study of fimepinostat in combination with venetoclax, we did not see an efficacy signal that would warrant continuation of the study.
 Accordingly, no further patients will be enrolled in this study.
 We are currently evaluating future studies for fimepinostat. - CA-170, a small molecule antagonist of VISTA and PDL1, for which we announced initial data from a clinical study in patients with mesothelioma in conjunction with the Society of Immunotherapy of Cancer conference in November 2019.
 Based on this data, no further patients will be enrolled in the study.
-We are currently evaluating future studies for CA-170. - CA-327, a small molecule antagonist of PDL1 and TIM3, which is a pre-IND, stage oncology drug candidate.
+We are currently evaluating future studies for CA-170. - CA-327, a small molecule antagonist of PDL1 and TIM3, is a pre-IND, stage oncology drug candidate.